Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230658-035835.png)

 ### Set the Parent Label for a Sensitivity Label
+Setting a parent label can only be done through PowerShell.
 Use the following command to set the parent label for a label:
 ```powershell
 Set-Label -Identity 'ExchangeObjectId or Name' -ParentLabel 'ExchangeObjectId or Name'
 ```